rails/rails/guides/source/active_record_basics.md

 ### Schema Conventions

-Active Record uses naming conventions for the columns in database tables, depending on the purpose of these columns.
+Active Record uses conventions for column names in the database tables as well, depending on the purpose of these columns.

 * **Foreign keys** - These fields should be named following the pattern